ORNL-TechInt/ORNL-TechInt-Page/README.md

     $ make review

-and visiting http://users.nccs.gov/~UID/techint/ in your browser (where UID is your NCCS username). 'make review' will deploy the site in your account at $HOME/www/techint.
+and visiting http://users.nccs.gov/~UID/techint/ in your browser (where UID is your NCCS username). 'make review' deploys the site in your account at $HOME/www/techint.

 <a name="deploying">
 Deploying Changes
 -----------------

-Once you're satisfied with your changes, do the following:
+Once you're satisfied with your changes, do the following to deploy them to production:

     $ git commit -a  (you'll be asked to write something describing your update)
     $ git push